h3abionet/h3agwas/README.md

 We have moved all scripts from Python 2 to Python 3, so you will need to have Python 3 installed.
 We are working on moving away from the use of R and Perl to simplify installation.

-*This is a development version -- it has been tested on real data but the containerised workflow has not yet been impemtented*
+*This is a development version -- it has been tested on real data but only in one evnironment.
+It has been tested running directly on a machine, using pbs, and using docker (only the plink-qc workflow).

 ## Documentation